microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-04.md

 [< Previous Challenge](./Challenge-03.md) - **[Home](../README.md)**

 ## Pre-requisites
-To complete this challenge you will use one of your Company's applications.
+To complete this challenge you will using the Pizza Application or your AKS application You will need to have an indepth understanding of DevOps and your CI/CD tool of choice
-You should have a preexisting (Dev/Test) application and/or CI/CD pipeline.
-Run your experiment(s) in Dev/Test, do not run in Prod.

 ## Introduction
 This is where the rubber meets the road.
-You will take what you have learned from the previous challenges and apply them here.
+You will take what you have learned from the previous challenges and apply the knowledge here.

 ## Description